Perfectionist

 default: false

 Allows you to use comments to separate the members of variable declarations into logical groups.
-This can help in organizing and maintaining large variable declaration blocks by creating partitions within the enum based on comments.
+This can help in organizing and maintaining large variable declaration blocks by creating partitions based on comments.

 • true — All comments will be treated as delimiters, creating partitions.